camillem98/CSCI-Java2-TRexProject/README.md

 The graphics objects that were used are GRect and GOval.

 ## How To Run
-1. Have an Eclipse IDE Downloaded (Eclipse IDE for Java Developers, Java and Web Developers).
+1. Have an Eclipse IDE downloaded (Eclipse IDE for Java Developers, Java and Web Developers).
 2. "TRexRun.java" is the main class and must run first.
 \
 \